Dental Crowns Cottonwood Heights

 The first step of the crown process is to consult Dr. Hansen.
 This in-person visit lets you explain your smile goals, oral health needs, and medical history.
 That information, in turn, allows our team to settle on an appropriate treatment plan.
 (It’ll also help us see if you need preventive work before crown placement.)

-Following the consultation, our team will prep your tooth for its crown.
+Following the consultation, our team will prepare your tooth for its crown.
 In particular, we’ll remove bits of enamel so the prosthetic lays flush with surrounding teeth.
 Dr. Hansen will then take an impression of your smile, which will be used to make the final crown.
 Making this restoration will take time, though, so you’ll wear a temporary one until it’s ready.

 The final placement is pretty straightforward.
 Once done, our office will explain how best to care for your new crown.